npm/arborist/notes/reify.md

 - Users generally expect that a failed install should not make their app unusable.

-## Reify-A: Staged Rollback-able Process
+## Reify-A: Safe Rollback-able Process

 This algorithm avoids ever renaming a directory, or removing a directory with recent writes (except in the case of failure rollbacks), so as to